-Our work uses a similar lego infrastructure as (Overskeid, 2015) where new means for public transport have been studied based on Lego Mindstorms and Reactive Blocks.
+The first stage of our work uses a similar lego infrastructure as [28] where new means for public transport have been studied based on Lego Mindstorms and Reactive Blocks.
 In contrast to Overskeid's work, however, ours is more centered on software quality, in particular, with respect to making systems safe.
 For that, the separation of the control functionality between train and zone software is performed in a novel way that disburdens the performance of the EV3 controllers better when a larger number of trains has to be coordinated.
 Further, the use of BeSpaceD enables us to verify relevant spatiotemporal properties formally.
 Finally, following the methodology presented in Sect.
-3 facilitates carrying out a wellregulated software engineering process.
+3 facilitates carrying out a well-regulated software engineering process.